MicrosoftDocs/common-data-model-and-service/common-data-service/index.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3>Migrate to the new Common Data Service</h3>
+                                                    <h3>Upgrade to the Common Data Service for Apps</h3>
-                                                    <p>Learn how to migrate from the legacy version to new version of Common Data Service.</p>
+                                                    <p>Learn how to upgrade from the legacy version of Common Data Service to Common Data Service for Apps.</p>
                                                 </div>
                                             </div>
                                         </div>